MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 * Enable Microsoft Graph Data Connect (MGDC) for the customer tenant, which is the platform you’ll use to export the Microsoft 365 data.
 Refer to the Overview page for more information about MGDC.
 * Have your tenant admin enable the Viva Insights dataset for the customer tenant.
 They can enable this dataset from the Microsoft 365 admin center, as described in the FAQ.
 * Allow cross-tenant data movement so the partner can extract your customer dataset.
 We’ve provided detailed instructions in the FAQ about how to allow cross-tenant movement.
 * Have your tenant admin approve your partner’s application before data extraction starts.
-This consent is fetched and validated against the partner kicks off the data extraction.
+This consent is fetched and validated against when the partner kicks off the data extraction.
 We’ve provided detailed instructions in the FAQ.

+## Process

-## Flow
+### Flow

 *Applies to: partners*

 To use this integration, here’s what you’ll need to do.

-### Edit the template, provision a client secret, and deploy the template
+#### Edit the template, provision a client secret, and deploy the template

 1. Edit the sample [Data Factory Pipeline template](https://github.com/niblak/dataconnect-solutions/blob/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction/mainTemplateV1.json) (also known as an Azure Resource Manager [ARM] template) from GitHub for your specific use case.
 This template defines the Azure Data Factory pipeline and associated resources that will be deployed to Azure, in your Azure subscription, to move data to your subscription.
-2. Provision a client secret for the application you created [earlier](#for-partners).
+1. Provision a client secret for the application you created [earlier](#for-partners).
 Store the secret in the Azure Key Vault you made earlier, unless you’re using a custom solution.
-3. On your Azure subscription, deploy the template:
+1. On your Azure subscription, deploy the template:
     1. In the Azure portal, select **Deploy a custom template**.
     1. Select **Build your own template** in the editor and copy the contents of the sample template we provided on GitHub.
     1. Select a **Resource group** and **Region** to deploy to.